-

 a cowardly and despicable person

-a musical instrument consisting of a series of steam whistles played from a keyboard
+a musical instrument with steam whistles played from a keyboard

 fondle or pet affectionately